gitacoco/major_studio/miniLab_Figma/README.md

 4. **High-efficiency Editing**

 Figma has lots of features to support Bulk Manipulation (such as color modification, rename) and Quick Select.
-Take **modification** as an example, in Sketch, especially in nested layers, If we want to change color of a specific element, we need to click again and again to enter the target layer.
+Take **color modification** as an example, in Sketch, especially in nested layers, If we want to change color of a specific element, we need to click again and again to enter the target layer.
 But in Figma, this would not happen.

 5. **Compatibility**